TonyPhipps/tech-notes/Products/sigma.md

 sigma plugin install splunk
 ```

+# Overview
+- Create rules in generic format that are convertable to multiple supported formats.
+- Use **Pipelines** and/or custom pipelines to effectively find/replace in rules during conversion to match infrastructure environment while maintaining agnostic base rules.
+- Use **Filters** to include exceptions in rules during conversion to match operations environment while maintaining agnostic base rules.

 # Convert Rules

 - Assuming you are in a directory with a 'sigma' folder and inside it is the git repository 'sigma-master'.